-*Update: Skyroam now offers monthly passes, as well, at a fantastic rate!
-This saves you a whole lot of money, if you need to use it frequently.
+*Update: Skyroam now also offers monthly passes and Pay-Per-GB GoData at fantastic rates!
+This saves you a lot of money if you need to use it frequently.

-You can buy daypasses and monthly passes online at any time on your account site.
+You can buy your preferred plan online at any time on your account site.

 It’s the patented virtual SIM technology, which works as followed: Skyroam has huge racks of SIM cards in offices around the world.
 Once you get to your destination country, your device picks a free card over the air and connects with it.
-The built in GPS allows to identify its location and lets you benefit immediately from new Skyroam partnerships.
+The built-in GPS allows us to identify its location and lets you benefit immediately from new Skyroam partnerships.

 There is no need to carry local SIM cards around with you anymore.
 It’s a bit of a revolution, so to say.
 Kudos to the Skyroam team for this brilliant idea!

 Keep in mind that they constantly add new countries.
-So if you can’t find the counntry you want to go to in the lit above, check with Skyroam’s website directly to see the up-to-date version.
+So if you can’t find the country you want to go to in the list above, check with Skyroam’s website directly to see the up-to-date version.

 Ok, now that you know the basics, let’s look at the review of Skyroam’s technical details and features and my experience with it.

-The device itself is quite small, about the size of a deck cards but round.
+The device itself is quite small, about the size of a deck of card but round.

-The Skyroam global hotspot box comes with battery, micro USB cable and instructions.
+The Skyroam global hotspot box comes with a battery, micro USB cable, and instructions.

 That’s the great thing about Skyroam: You don’t need to worry about SIM cards at all.
 No need to constantly buy local cards and change them.
 The device is all set up and ready to go wherever you are.
 So simple!

-The fully-charged battery lasts up to 16 hours according to Skyroam.
-I have to admit that my Skyroam usually needs recharging after about 12-14 hours.
-But it charges really quick via USB cable, so that has never been a problem to me.
+The fully-charged battery lasts up to 8 hours according to Skyroam.
+It also charges really quickly via USB cable, so that has never been a problem to me.

-I have heard of people where it lasted up to 18 hours, which is pretty impressive.
+I have heard of people where it lasted even a bit longer than that.
 I guess that depends on factors like how many devices are connected and such.

 Skyroam provides WIFI access to the fastest network globally and speeds up to 4G LTE.
 This can vary slightly depending on the country you are in and the local data network.